-- 19. Plaintiff CELCIO EDUARDO ROMERO is a 76-year-old naturalized U.S. citizen, and a resident of and voter in Orange County, Florida.
+19. Plaintiff CELCIO EDUARDO ROMERO is a 76-year-old naturalized U.S. citizen, and a resident of and voter in Orange County, Florida.
 Plaintiff Romero's dominant language is Spanish.
 Plaintiff Romero lives with multiple sclerosis (MS), and suffered a stroke a few years ago.
 As a result, he has limited mobility and has lost the ability to write.
 He can sign his initials with great difficulty, but he can no longer sign his full name.
 He also lives with diabetes and high blood pressure, heightening his vulnerability to COVID-19.
 Mr. Romero lives in a senior residence, Magnolia Towers, that is connected to an assisted living facility and is near his medical providers.
 Mr. Romero typically votes in person at his polling place but cannot safely leave his residence and go inside a polling station during the COVID-19 pandemic.
-The Orange County SOE has never conducted supervised voting at Magnolia Towers or placed a polling place there.
+Defendant Bill Cowles, Supervisor of Elections for Orange County, and Defendant's predecessors has never conducted supervised voting at Magnolia

+Towers or placed a polling place there.
 Plaintiff Romero would like to vote by mail this year but cannot do so without assistance marking his vote-by-mail ballot or technology that would allow him to do so independently.
-He is also concerned that, because he cannot sign his name, his ballot is likely to be rejected. - 20.
-Plaintiff SHEILA YOUNG a resident of Orange County, Florida.
+He is also concerned that, because he cannot sign his name, his ballot is likely to be rejected.

+- 20. Plaintiff SHEILA YOUNG is a resident of Orange County, Florida.
 She is eligible and registered to vote.
 Plaintiff Young is blind.
 To vote, she uses assistive technology available at her polling place that allows her to mark her ballot independently and privately.
 Though she had concerns about appearing in person at her polling place in the PPP, she did so because it was the only way she could cast her ballot independently.
 As COVID-19 outbreak has spread, Ms. Young has become even more concerned about voting at her polling place in the August and November 2020 elections and cannot do so without grave risk to her health.
 As a blind person, she cannot see whether she is standing the necessary six feet away from others.
-She cannot navigate a polling-place line in which voters must remain six feet apart or see whether poll workers are properly disinfecting the accessible equipment between voters.

-21. Ms. Young would like to vote by mail but because she is blind, she cannot mark a paper vote-by-mail ballot without assistance from another person.
+She cannot navigate a polling-place line in which voters must remain six feet apart or see whether poll workers are properly disinfecting the accessible equipment between voters. - 21.
+Ms. Young would like to vote by mail but because she is blind, she cannot mark a paper vote-by-mail ballot without assistance from another person.
 It is important to her to be able to vote independently and privately.
 She does not want to be forced to request someone else mark her paper vote-by-mail ballot because that would violate the secrecy of her ballot and her autonomy.
-She would use an electronic ballot delivery option to mark her ballot at home if Florida officials provided blind voters like herself with that option.
+She would use an electronic ballot delivery option to mark her ballot at home if Florida officials, including but not limited to Defendant Bill Cowles, Supervisor of Elections for Orange County, and Defendant Laurel M. Lee, Florida Secretary of State, provided blind voters like herself with that option.
 The need for postage to request and return her mail ballot also poses an obstacle to Ms. Young.
-The US Postal Service's website does not offer an accessible means of purchasing postage online, and social distancing concerns prevent her from purchasing postage at the Post Office or other locations.
+The U.S. Postal Service's website does not offer an accessible means of purchasing postage online, and social distancing concerns prevent her from purchasing postage at the Post Office or other locations.
 Without an accessible option to mark her mail ballot and with the other obstacles she faces voting by mail, Plaintiff Young will not be able to cast an independent and private ballot in the August and November 2020 elections.